StammerTalk/stammertalk-speech-70/README.md

 The dataset can be downloaded from [this link].
 The download is a ZIP file that contains all the folders and files.

+## Description of annotation symbols

+Please check this [link](https://github.com/StammerTalk/stammertalk-speech-70/blob/main/annotation.md) for the description of annotation symbols, which include the stuttering event symbols, etc.

 ## Dataset Citation

 If you use this dataset in your research or project, please cite it as follows: